 Support Groups in K2K

 This group practice a particular style of mindfulness called Sun's Jing-Guan which is developed by a Chinese professor whose name is Sun Zhihai.
 The core of this practice called Jing-Guan is to "feel your feelings".
 Sun's Jing-Guan consists of three parts: feel your heart, feel your brain, and observe the thoughts and images that arise in your brain.
-Through practicing Jing-Guan, one may better deal with their emotional issues, dissolve their addictions, and improve their problem-solving skills and their general mental health.
-Please reach out if you want to learn this skill.
+Through practicing Jing-Guan, one may better deal with their emotional issues, dissolve their addictions, improve their problem-solving skills and their general mental health.
+Please reach out if you are interested.

-Photo of Dayong Quan, Registered Psychotherapist (Qualifying), MACP, MS
+Photo of Dayong Quan, Registered Psychotherapist, MACP, MS

 Hosted by Dayong Quan